locomotivemtl/charcoal-contrib-database-migrator/README.md

     }
 ```

-### Injecting Patches to the migrator
+### Injecting Migrations to the migrator

-As long as the patch follows the guidelines described above, it'll be automatically parsed by the migrator.
+As long as the migration follows the guidelines described above, it'll be automatically parsed by the migrator.
 No need to do anything more than that.